A Guide to Careers in Epidemiology

 Good things can come out of bad times, and a resurgence of interest of becoming an epidemiologist is an example.
 While there are no official national licensing or educational requirements to become an epidemiologist, a master’s-level degree is the de-facto standard, and study should take place in a relevant field such as:

-• Most epidemiologists (55%) work with government agencies.
-A sizable minority work in general hospitals (15%) and in research-teaching positions at universities (11%).
+Most epidemiologists (57%) work with state and local government agencies.
+A sizable minority work in general hospitals (9%) and in research-teaching positions at universities (7%).
 The epidemiology positions in these types of places tend to have career entry points for those with a bachelor’s-level education in a relevant field.

 For example, a bachelor’s degree in public health could get a foot in the door at the county health department as a program assistant, and from there the path to becoming an epidemiologist could be as straightforward as two more years of education in a master’s of epidemiology program plus experience.